Retainers, that will actually retain your piercing.

 You can see clearly I’m still wearing my retainer in my medusa piercing.
 Well you can’t and that’s the point.
 You just see a tiny hole.

 I left the retainers in for two weeks because changing them back up with a broken nose is not recommended, because of pain but also because of risk of infection.

 But!
-If your doctor insists on you taking your piercing jewellery out and leaving them out during the operation, he or she is probably right!
+If your doctor insists on you taking your piercing jewellery out and leaving them out during the operation, they are probably right!

 And many, many piercings, even when abandoned for a while, can stay open but tighten up.
 So with the help of lube and an insertion pin an maybe some professional help and of course sterile jewellery you can often find them back.

 Sign up for the newsletter and stay updated on all developments and discounts!

 If you have questions or concerns, call on workdays (according to the opening hours of the shop) on 070 2148937, e-mail to firstname.lastname@example.org or request an online consultation.
 Follow Soesha on Social media.

 Do you want to book an appointment?
 Book here.